pouyapd/SafeTraj-Experiments/README.md

 - Safety monitoring in smart wheelchairs
 - Trajectory supervision in mobile robots
 - Navigation risk analysis
-- Model-monitoring and OOD detection pipelines
+- Model monitoring and behaviour-based risk analysis pipelines

 The core principles generalize to any **safety-critical AI system** where robustness and interpretability are required.